-Her approach to garden design is very much guided by her hands-on experience of maintaining and developing gardens.
-Designing a space is ultimately influenced by the client’s needs and desires, with simple functionality at the forefront followed by layers of detail in materials, features, structures and the planting.
-Plant choice and combinations appropriate to place is key and balanced with an appreciation of the importance of seasonal change through plant type, form, structure, foliage and light.
+Sharon's design philosophy has been guided by her hands-on experience of maintaining and developing gardens.
+Designing a space is ultimately influenced by the client’s needs and desires, with simple practicalities at the forefront followed by layers of detail in materials, features, structures and the planting.
+Plant choice and combinations appropriate to place is key balanced with an appreciation of the importance of seasonal change through plant type, form, structure, foliage and light.

-This passion led Sharon to exhibit her first contemporary fruit-themed show garden
+Sharon to exhibited her first contemporary fruit-themed show garden

 at the RHS Flower Show, Tatton Park, Cheshire in 2009 called 'Be